yell0wsuit/Japanese-Grammar/files/adjective-presentaffirmative.md

 # Adjectives: The Polite Non-past Affirmative
- ---

 ## I-Adjectives
 The polite, non-past affirmative of an i-adjective is conjugated as follows:

-Take the [plain, non-past affirmative](adjective-informalpastaffirmative).
+Take the [plain, non-past affirmative](adjective-informalpastaffirmative.md).
 Add `です`.
 For example:

 * `高い` conjugates to `高です`.